 Stressed, unfulfilled, stuck?
-Do you have the feeling that there just has to be more to life than the way you are living it today?
+Do you feel that there just has to be more to life than the way you are living it today?

-Anyone who has had even the slightest introduction to Buddhist teaching is familiar with its starting point: the inescapable truth that existence entails "suffering."
+Anyone who has had even the slightest introduction to Buddhist teaching is familiar with its starting point.
+This is that inescapable truth that existence entails "suffering."
 This is The First Noble Truth, one of the most central teachings of Buddhism.
 One of the fundamental teachings behind Buddhism, its ethics, philosophy, practices and community life, is the discovery that freedom and joy are possible in the face of the regular "suffering" of human life.

 The Second Noble Truth describes the cause of suffering: grasping.